jeishu/reactive-employee-directory/README.md

 ## Contributors

 Using React as a base for coding.
 Sass was used in placed of CSS for styling, but essentially gives the same result, just personal preference.
 Deployment was done using Heroku and Mars.
+Big thanks to my TA, Sean for helping me figuring out how to sort my data by name.

 ## Questions
 If you have any question about the application, don't hesitate to contact me: visit my [portfolio](https://github.com/jeishu).